Don’t sweat it. Get convenient prescription treatment for hyperhidrosis from home

 How much will it cost?

-Dr. B offers online consultations for $15, which is less than most co-pays.
-If a hyperhidrosis prescription is appropriate, your out-of-pocket cost for your medication will depend on your insurance and where you decide to get your prescription filled.
+Dr. B offers online consultations for $15—which is less than most copays.
+If a hyperhidrosis prescription is appropriate, your out-of-pocket medication cost will depend on your insurance and where you decide to get your prescription filled.
+Dr. B offers a discount card when applicable to help get you the lowest prices for your medications.

 Dr. B logo